Skip to main content

 “You have more value than you think.
 Protect it.” – Kunbi Odubogun

-As a creator, you’re producing a lot of original work and content, and in this section of our virtual session, Kunbi explains why it’s important to protect.
-Your intellectual property (IP) is the original work that you create like your business’ name, logo, any unique programs you create, photographs, etc. It is something that should belong to you, but if it’s not trademarked or legally tied to you, someone else can swoop in and take ownership of it.
+As a creator, you’re producing a lot of original work and content, and in this section of our virtual session, Kunbi explains why it’s essential to protect.
+Your intellectual property (IP) is the original work that you create, like your business’s name, logo, any unique programs you make, photographs, etc. It is something that should belong to you, but if it’s not trademarked or legally tied to you, someone else can swoop in and take ownership of it.

 So, Kunbi urges pros to cover their bases and go beyond a simple Google search of their name and ideas when they are researching.
-Access government records to get a clear picture of if they’re legally entitled to your IP.
-Additionally, whenever they create IP, secure registered trademarks, patents and other licenses right away.
+Access government records to get a clear picture of whether they’re legally entitled to your IP.
+Additionally, whenever they create IP, they secure registered trademarks, patents and other intellectual property rights right away.
 Lastly, write IP clauses into any service contracts.

 3. There’s no emergency or contingency plan in place